Bioethics of Designer Babies: Pros and Cons

 Those are the views of scientists.
 Technologically we are not there yet.
 We will be there probably in the next years, and then… what?

 Let’s be clear: an Earth-wide ban on human germline editing is not going to happen.
 It simply won’t be possible to control every lab in the world.
-Even in the case of strict law, it still will be evaded, as clearly is happening in countries with restrictions around abortion procedures.
+Even in the case of strict law, it still will be evaded, as clearly is happening in the case of limited access to abortion procedures.
 But we can still consider no editing at all through individual choices.
 Would you refuse to change the genome of your future child, if you’ve had an opportunity?
-Possible arguments in favor:
+Possible arguments in favor of full refusal:

 - Rejection of any kind of human selection (along with pre-implantation screening, for instance), negative connotations with eugenics,